Bangladesh–Nepal relations: History

-Although it maintained a neutral stance on the Indo-Pakistani War of 1971, the then-Kingdom of Nepal became one of the first nations to recognise Bangladesh, on January 16, 1972; in retaliation, Pakistan broke off relations with Nepal.
+Although it maintained a neutral stance on the Bangladesh Liberation War, the then-Kingdom of Nepal became one of the first nations to recognise Bangladesh, on January 16, 1972; in retaliation, Pakistan broke off relations with Nepal.
 With Bangladesh, Nepal saw an opportunity to obtain access to port facilities in the Bay of Bengal to bolster foreign trade - something it had sought when Bangladesh was part of Pakistan, to limited success.
 Bilateral relations improved considerably when the 1975 military coup in Bangladesh brought to power a government that distanced the country from India, with both nations seeking to counter the influence of their largest neighbour.
 In April 1976, both nations signed bilateral agreements to develop trade, transit and civil aviation.
 The transit agreement exempted all traffic-in-transit from duties and other charges.
 Six points of entry and exit for Nepalese traffic were set up.
 However, the Nepalese goods had to be unloaded at the border, due to the absence of an agreement allowing Nepalese trucks direct access to the ports.
 In 1986, Bangladesh demanded the participation of Nepal in talks with India over the distribution of water from the Ganges River.